Expatriation Act of 1907: Case law

 The Supreme Court first considered the Expatriation Act of 1907 in the 1915 case Mackenzie v.
 Hare.
 The plaintiff, a suffragist named Ethel MacKenzie, was living in California, which since 1911 had extended the franchise to women.
 However, she had been denied voter registration by the respondent in his capacity as a Commissioner of the San Francisco Board of Election on the grounds of her marriage to a Scottish man.
 MacKenzie contended that the Expatriation Act of 1907 "if intended to apply to her, is beyond the authority of Congress", as neither the Fourteenth Amendment nor any other part of the Constitution gave Congress the power to "denationalize a citizen without his concurrence".
 However, Justice Joseph McKenna, writing the majority opinion, stated that while "[i]t may be conceded that a change of citizenship cannot be arbitrarily imposed, that is, imposed without the concurrence of the citizen", but "[t]he law in controversy does not have that feature.
-It deals with a condition voluntarily entered into, with notice of the consequences."
+It deals with a condition voluntarily entered into, with notice of the consequences".
 Justice James Clark McReynolds, in a concurring opinion, stated that the case should be dismissed for lack of jurisdiction.

 In 1950, the Supreme Court ruled on Savorgnan v.
 United States.
 The Expatriation Act of 1907 had been repealed for nearly a decade by that point, but the case concerned a woman who married an Italian man on December 26, 1940 (after the passage of the Nationality Act of 1940, but before its effective date) and then applied for naturalization as an Italian citizen, all while still living in the United States.
 She later lived in Italy from 1941 to 1945, after the 1940 Act had taken effect.
-Justice Harold Hitz Burton, writing the majority opinion, reversed the District Court and found that the petitioner had indeed lost U.S. citizenship.
+Justice Harold Hitz Burton, writing the majority opinion, reversed the District Court and found that the petitioner had indeed lost US citizenship.
 His ruling, though it relied primarily on the Nationality Act of 1940, also made reference to the Expatriation Act of 1907.
-He rejected the petitioner's contention that Section 2 of the Act only resulted in loss of U.S. citizenship when the act of naturalization occurred on foreign soil, and held that it was irrelevant under the Act whether or not the petitioner had intended to renounce her U.S. citizenship by applying for the Italian one.
-However, he declined to rule on the Government's contention that the petitioner would have lost U.S. citizenship even if she had not taken up residence abroad, writing that "it is not necessary to determine here whether the petitioner's residence and naturalization are to be tested under the saving clause or under the rest of the Act of 1940".
+He rejected the petitioner's contention that Section 2 of the Act only resulted in loss of US citizenship when the act of naturalization occurred on foreign soil, and held that it was irrelevant under the Act whether or not the petitioner had intended to renounce her US citizenship by applying for the Italian one.
+However, he declined to rule on the government's contention that the petitioner would have lost US citizenship even if she had not taken up residence abroad, writing that "it is not necessary to determine here whether the petitioner's residence and naturalization are to be tested under the saving clause or under the rest of the Act of 1940".